chrisdoc/thesis/thesis.md

 -   **MSRN** Mobile Station Roaming Number

-#### Base Transceiver Station - BTS
+#### Base Transceiver Station

-The BTS provides the radio channels for signaling and user traffic data with in a cell.
+The base transceiver station (BTS) provides the radio channels for signaling and user traffic data with in a cell.
 The mobile station establishes a connection with the BTS over the air interface.
 The BTS consists only of a few parts, the high-frequency equipment (transceiver and receiver) and the signaling and protocol processing unit.
 The control remains in the BSC.

-#### Base Station Controller - BSC
+#### Base Station Controller

-A BSC is used to manage one or more BTS.
+A base station controller (BSC) is used to manage one or more BTS.
 It is directly connected to a MSC.
 Together with the BTS, the BSC forms the *Base Station Subsystem* (BSS).
 For example, the BSC executes the handover protocol and switches a MS to a new BTS.

 #### Mobile Switching Center - MSC

-The MSC together with the databases (HLR, VLR) forms the *Mobile Switching System* (MSS).
+The mobile switching center (MSC) together with the databases (HLR, VLR) forms the *Mobile Switching System* (MSS).
 The MSC is responsible for the switching in the network.
 For example, the MSC performs signal routing, routing path search and service processing.
 Additionally the MSC has to pay attention to the allocation and administration of radio channel and the mobility of subscribers.
 A *Public Land Mobile Network* (PLMN) can consists of several MSCs where each is responsible for a dedicated area.
 Furthermore, the MSC is connected to a *Gateway Mobile Switching Center* (GMSC) which forwards voice traffic between fixed and mobile networks.
 The GMSC enables the subscriber to call subscribers in different MSCs or PLMNs.

 #### Visited Location Register - VLR

-The VLR stores information of all MS who are located in the serving area of the associated MSC.
+The visited location register (VLR) stores information of all MS who are located in the serving area of the associated MSC.
 A VLR can be assigned to one or more MSCs.
 A MS can be registered in a VLR of its home PLMN or a foreign one when a roaming agreement exists.

 #### Home Location Register - HLR

-Typically, there is one HLR per PLMN and one VLR for each MSC.
+Typically, there is one home location regiser (HLR) per PLMN and one VLR for each MSC.
 The HLR stores all permanent and temporary subscriber information for all registered subscribers.
 Moreover, it stores a coarse current location of each MS. The HLR operates as a central register needed by the MSC for routing of subscribers.

-### Radio Resource Management - RR
+### Radio Resource Management

 The GSM standard @Etsi1994 distinguishes between two modes of operation first idle and second connected mode.
-The radio resource management is necessary to manage the physical and logical channels.
+The radio resource management (RRM) is necessary to manage the physical and logical channels.

-#### Idle Mode
+##### Idle Mode

 In idle mode there is no dedicated channel assigned to a MS. However, the MS listens on signaling channels (BCCH and CCCH).
 The higher layers are only informed when a MS reaches the boundaries of a location area.

-#### Connected Mode {#subsub:connected}
+##### Connected Mode {#subsub:connected}

 In this mode there are two dedicated channels assigned to the MS, the first one is SACCH and the second one is either FACCH or SDCCH.
 The